AKloc/BookNotes/Devops for Dummies.md

 **Personal Bottom Line**
 - x/10
 - Really well-written, good pacing.
-- Content is definitely broader than you'd believe
+- Content is definitely broader than what I thought would be
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODEwNjI5NjY3XX0=
+eyJoaXN0b3J5IjpbODIxOTgwNDczXX0=
 -->